microscaler/tinkerbell/docs/mdbook/src/adr/0003-Task_Scheduler_Model.md

 Accepted

 ## Context
-Tinkerbell operates as a coroutine-oriented, agentic runtime designed for reasoning, acting, and tool orchestration.
+Tiffany operates as a coroutine-oriented, agentic runtime designed for reasoning, acting, and tool orchestration.
 Core to this architecture is a **cooperative task scheduler** responsible for managing:

 - Long-running agent workflows
 - Step-wise ReAct loops